Our mission is to

 WHAT WE DO

 Inspiring Girls Expeditions leads unique, FREE, wilderness science education programs for high school girls.
-Each summer a team of 8-9 teenage girls and 3 instructors spend 12 days exploring and learning about glaciers and the alpine landscape or fjord in which the program is based.
-They conduct scientific field studies with professional glaciologists, ecologists, mountain guides, and artists.
+Each summer a team of 8-9 teenage girls and 3 instructors spend 12 days exploring and learning about glaciers and the alpine landscape or fjord in which the expedition is based.
+They conduct scientific field studies with our team of professional glaciologists, ecologists, mountain guides, and artists.

 The girls on the team also challenge themselves and gain self-confidence in their physical, intellectual, and social abilities.
 An Inspiring Girls Expedition is the science version of a “language immersion” experience – where we connect science with all aspects of daily life with the goal of creating lifelong advocates for Earth science, specifically, and the scientific process as a whole, regardless of whether or not they decide to specialize in science in college.